tp223/DVSA-Driving-Test-Check/README.md

-# New Version
+# Discontinued
-We have released a new version of this application with test reservations and ways around the DVSA firewall.
-Just go to https://github.com/tp223/Driving-Test-Cancellations
+Sadly this version of the bot no longer works due to restrictions put in place by the DVSA.

 # DVSA-Driving-Test-Check
 A simple Python bot which will send you an email when driving test cancellations become available at the selected test center.